minprog/app-studio/40 Guided/35 Journal/content.md

 -   `MainActivity` will contain the list of items and a floating action button.

-    -   Change the root layout of the `activity_main.xml` file to a `CoordinatorLayout` as this better fits our needs: we only want one container view with the floating action button hovering over it.
+    -   Change the root layout of the `activity_main.xml` file to a `CoordinatorLayout` as this allows us to add the few components we need and position those in a very simple way.

-    -   Our journal entries will be contained in a list, so we wil need to add a `ListView`, which can be found under the * Container* tab.
+    -   Our journal entries will be contained in a list, so add a `ListView`, to be found under the **Container** section of the palette.

     -   Then, add a floating action button, which is listed under the **Design** section of the palette.
 After you have added it, the button is most likely hovering in the upper left corner.
 Set the `layout_gravity` to `bottom` + `end` to attach it to the bottom right corner.

-        > Setting gravity to `end` instead of `right` ensures that the button will be attached to the left if used on a phone that is set to a language that is read from right to left, like Arabic.
+        > Setting gravity to `end` instead of `right` ensures that the button will actually be attached to the *left* if used on a phone that is set to a language that is read from right to left, like Arabic.
 Useful!

--   We also need to show items in our `ListView` later.
-Create a new layout resource file (remember how?) called `entry_row.xml` and add the views that will need to be shown for each journal entry.
-Think about what your list should show.
-Probably at least the title of the journal entry, paired with the image/emoji representing your mood at the time of creating the entry, and of course a timestamp.
-For showing the details of the journal entry, we will use a separate activity.
+-   We need to show items in our `ListView` later, and we'll create a separate layout for those.

+    -   Create a new layout resource file (remember how?), called `entry_row.xml`, and add the views that will need to be shown for each journal entry.

+    -   Think about what your list should show and how.
+Probably the title of the journal entry is most important.
+Will you show the "mood", too?
+And the timestamp?

 -   The second activity, called `InputActivity`, should allow the user to input the contents of the journal entry.

-    -   Add several `EditText` elements, as well as a button to allow for submission of the entry.
+You might want to change the root layout to a more appropriate choice.
+Add several `EditText` elements, as well as a button to allow for submission of the entry.

 -   The third activity, called `DetailActivity`, should show the full contents of a journal entry in a visually pleasing way.
 Build the layout as you like, as long as all four attributes of the entry are represented on-screen.